 Modules shown are for the current academic year, and are subject to change depending on your year of entry.

 The programme is full-time and runs over a period of two calendar years.
-It will offer:
+It offers:

 - A double Master's: MA Royal College of Art and MSc Imperial College London – students are fully enrolled at both institutions

-- A London-based second year of the programme in a shared vibrant creative studio at the RCA (all students have their own desk) with access via Imperial College to a world-leading technology environment
+- A London-based second year in a shared vibrant creative studio at the RCA (all students have their own desk) with access via Imperial to a world leading technology environment

 - A diverse and international mix of students